victorbenedict/Project-Weather-App/README.md

 ![Weather App Preview](link-to-preview-webpage)

 A weather app based on the curriculum from [The Odin Project JavaScript Course](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
-This app demonstrates the use of APIs to provide weather data for a specified location.
+This app demonstrates the use of API to provide weather data for a specified location.

 ## Features